-- 1. That the Audit & Risk Committee receives the Ashburton Contracting Limited 2023-24 draft Statement of Intent and refers it to Council for approval. - 2.
-That Council formally advises the ACL Board of any comments on the draft Statement of Intent before 2 May 2023, including the insertion of a note acknowledging the potential impact from the three-waters reform.
+- 1. That the Audit & Risk Committee receives the Ashburton Contracting Limited 2025-26 draft Statement of Intent and refers it to Council for approval. - 2.
+That Council formally advises the ACL Board of any comments on the draft Statement of Intent before 29 April 2025.